Hybrid biphoton spectrometer for time-resolved quantum spectroscopy across visible and near-infrared regions: Introduction

-where $\Delta t_{x}$,\ $\Delta t_{y}$ is the time-difference between two electrical signals generated by $x$- and $y$-wired delay-line-anode, respectively. $t_{a}$ is the propagation time from the edge-to-edge of the delay-line anodes, $v$ is the propagation speed, $x$ and $y$ are specified photon arrival coordinates. $x$ is calculated with the wire end, denoted as X1 and X2, and used to reconstruct the spectrum.
-The x-projection of the DLD image is used for the reconstructed biphoton spectrum.
-The other spectrometer is a fibre spectrograph\cite{avenhaus2009fiber} detecting the arrival time of colour-separated idler photons using the SNSPD.
-The dispersion-compensating fibre (DCF) is selected to stretch the photon wave packet from a femtosecond to a nanosecond width, which is measurable using a Time-to-Digital Converter (TDC).
-The fibre length is 1.5 km, and the dispersion coefficient is $-255\:\mathrm{ps}/\mathrm{nm}$ at 1550 nm.
+where $\Delta t_{x}$,\ $\Delta t_{y}$ is the time-difference between two electrical signals generated by $x$- and $y$-wired delay-line-anode, respectively. $t_{a}$ is the propagation time from the edge-to-edge of the delay-line anodes, $v$ is the propagation speed, $x$ and $y$ are specified photon arrival coordinates. $x$ is calculated with the wire end, denoted as $X1$ and $X2$, and used to reconstruct the spectrum.
+The $x$-projection of the DLD image is used to reconstruct the biphoton spectrum.
+The other spectrometer is a fibre spectrometer that detects the arrival times of colour-separated idler photons using the SNSPD.
+The dispersion-compensating fibre (DCF) is selected to stretch the photon wave packet from femtosecond to nanosecond widths, which are measurable using a TDC.
+The dispersion coefficient (denoted as $D_{\lambda}$) is $-255\:\mathrm{ps}/\mathrm{nm}$ at 1550 nm.
 The one-dimensional spectra from both spectrometers are integrated into two-dimensional spectral maps as a JSI.
 In addition to the spectral information of photon pairs, a synchronisation signal (laser sync) from a laser is provided to the TDC to time-resolve the JSI.
 The repetition rate of the synchronisation is reduced to 1.2 MHz by a signal divider to prevent overflow in the TDC.
-JSI dynamically changes by slicing a time-difference histogram between the microchannel plate (MCP) and the laser synchronisation signal.